How does the mortgage application process work?

 Step 5: Applying for a mortgage

 At this point, the mortgage provider will review any supporting paperwork that has been requested.
-Your adviser will inform you of the documents that the lender will demand, so that you may prepare them in advance.
+Your advisor will inform you of the documents that the lender will demand, so that you may prepare them in advance.

-Typically, the lender will supply your adviser with a “shopping list” of the preliminary papers required.
+Typically, the lender will supply your advisor with a “shopping list” of the preliminary papers required.
 Following a thorough review of the documents already submitted, your lender may also require more documents in specific instances.

 A property survey or appraisal will also be required as part of the procedure.
 This typically involves a physical assessment of the property being mortgaged.
 Although it can be a drive-by inspection or an online appraisal based on the lender’s data.